aidankinzett/astro-blog/src/content/blog/astro-open-graph-image.md

 <meta property="og:image" content="https://picsum.photos/200" />
 ```

+If you inspect the source code of this page, you will see that the `og:image` tag is set to [https://aidankinzett.com/og/blog/astro-open-graph-image.png](https://aidankinzett.com/og/blog/astro-open-graph-image.png).

 # How to Generate Open Graph Images

 We will be using the [astro-og-canvas](https://www.npmjs.com/package/astro-og-canvas) package to generate our images.